bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Do I need to put anything in my Bulwark.conf to enable staking?

-A: No, the wallet v1.3.0 has a "Enable Staking" button on the button, which you will need to press to enable staking.
+A: No, the wallet v1.3.0 has a "Enable Staking" button on the bottom, which you will need to press to enable staking.

 ##### Q: How much BWK do I need to stake?